iasone99/MixNet/README.md

 # MixNet

 This is a PyTorch implementation of [Name](link.pdf).
 The corresponding paper is located in the repository.
+The dataloader and MultiSpeech TTS model was taken from [msalhab96
+/MultiSpeech](https://github.com/msalhab96/MultiSpeech) but must be  further trained.
+The TTS used for training MixNet is [coqui-ai/TTS](https://github.com/coqui-ai/tts).

 # Train on your data
 In order to train the model on your data, follow the steps below